james-lomax/the-last-compiler/the-last-compiler.md

     - tlc new my-module-name.md -- Create a new template module spec file
     - tlc compile my-module-name.md -- Compile the module to its python module
     - tlc test my-module-name.md -- (Compile and then) Run the tests for the module if they exist
-    - tlc run my-module-name.md {args} -- (Compile and then) Run the module with the given args
+    - tlc run my-module-name.md {args} -- Run the module with the given args
-    - tlc version -- Prints "tlc version 0.1.0"
+    - tlc version -- Prints "tlc version 0.2.0"

 ### General instructions